Monday, November 27, 2017

 while those who heard

-would mine for meanings.
+would search for meanings.

-But nothing formed.
+But nothing came about.

 Only the back and forth of swings